Theon Greyjoy

 Theon Greyjoy is a fictional character in the A Song of Ice and Fire series of fantasy novels by American author George R. R. Martin, and its television adaptation Game of Thrones.
 Theon is the youngest son and heir of Balon Greyjoy, taken as a ward by Lord Eddard Stark following Balon's failed rebellion.
 Theon's complex and troubled relationship with both his family and his captors is central to the character's arc throughout the novels and its television adaptation.

 Introduced in 1996's A Game of Thrones, Theon subsequently appeared in A Clash of Kings (1998) and A Dance with Dragons (2011), in which he is reintroduced as “Reek”, the tortured victim of Ramsay Bolton.
 He is one of the major third person points-of-view through which Martin narrates both books.

-Theon is portrayed by English actor Alfie Allen in the HBO television adaptation.
+Theon is portrayed by English actor Alfie Allen in the HBO television adaptation, who received widespread acclaim for his performance.

 Character description

 Theon Greyjoy is the heir apparent and only living son of Balon Greyjoy.
 Theon is the narrator for a total of thirteen chapters in the second and fifth novels, A Clash of Kings and A Dance with Dragons.
-Theon is 19.
-He is lean and handsome and he has long black hair.
-He always smiles and he seems to find everything amusing.
+Theon is 19 in the first novel, and either 21 or 22 in the fifth.
+He is lean and handsome, and he has long black hair.
+He always smiles, and he seems to find everything amusing.

-Ten years before the events of the series, Theon was taken hostage by Eddard Stark.
+Nine years before the events of the series, Theon was taken hostage by Eddard Stark.
 He would have been executed had his father Balon displeased King Robert Baratheon.
 Theon was raised at Winterfell with the Stark children and developed a close friendship with Robb Stark.
 As an adult, Theon was arrogant, cocky, and proud until being imprisoned by Ramsay Snow, who is the eldest and bastard son of Roose Bolton.
-During the imprisonment, Ramsay severely tortured and abused Theon physically and psychologically, forcing him to take the name of “Reek”.
+During his imprisonment, Ramsay severely tortured, maimed, and abused Theon physically and psychologically, forcing him to take the name of “Reek”.